pankaj10032/hackout2023_projects/README.md

 # Discription

 ## Audio Extraction:-
-oreign language and taking audio into ".flac" format since our openai/whisper-large-v2 support this format only with the frequency should be 16000HZ and time duration to be less like around 10 second or lesser, so that context widnow of the model doesn't get fit for running Audio extraction run the file named "audio.py" but make sure to specify the file path necessarily
+we are here basically making the multilingual speech to speech Question Answering sysetm, Here we have first taken the Audio file as input from the user in any language like Hindi, English, marathi, bangali,Tamil or any other foreign language and taking audio into ".flac" format since our openai/whisper-large-v2 support this format only with the frequency should be 16000HZ and time duration to be less like around 10 second or lesser, so that context widnow of the model doesn't get fit.

-Please make sure to update tests as appropriate.
+for running Audio extraction run the file named "audio.py" but make sure to specify the file path necessarily Please make sure to update tests as appropriate.

 ## Audio(any language) to English text:-